 If you tend to eschew “fast fashion” and big-box stores in favor of thrift and secondhand shops, you’re not alone.
 More and more shoppers are discovering the thrill of the hunt (that zing you get when you score a high-quality find for waaaay less than retail) and spending more sustainably by shopping at resale and vintage shops.
 In Denver, there are lots of places to find gently used treasures.
 Here are a few you won’t want to miss.

-Delightfully uncluttered, yet still filled with treasures, Plum Consignment’s Stapleton shop is bright and impeccably organized.
+Delightfully uncluttered, yet still filled with treasures, Plum Consignment’s Central Park shop is bright and impeccably organized.
 A recent visit turned up several Anthropologie second runs, Burberry flats, 7 for All Mankind jeans and dozens of other desirables.
 Because the store generally only accepts consignment goods that are no more than a couple of years old, the inventory tends to be very on-trend or classic.

 Common Threads isn’t just one of the best consignment shops in town.
 It’s one of the best women’s clothing shops in town, period.
 Score Isabel Marant, Vince, Tory Burch and other normally stratospheric designer brands at down-to-earth prices.
 In a smartly organized and expertly curated place on South Pearl, you’ll be hard-pressed not to walk out with a new handbag, heels, blouse, jeans… or one of each.

 A unique concept under the Goodwill umbrella, Déjà Blue gathers the non-profit’s best brand-name donations to create a higher-end (but still lower-priced) shopping experience in the Cherry Creek neighborhood.
 Instead of sifting through rack after rack, expect to zero in on current trends and coveted brands.